johnfn/ts2gd/README.md

 - Goto Editor -> Editor Settings -> Text Editor -> Indent
 - And switch to Type: Spaces and Size: 2

+## Ignoring sub directories containing TypeScript files

+In case your repository has further TypeScript files, we shouldn't be transpiled via ts2gd, you can add an ignore entry to your ts2gd.json configuration file.
+That entry takes an array of [anymatch](https://www.npmjs.com/package/anymatch) strings or globs.

 # Roadmap

 ## Road to usability